Does a Math Keyboard Exist?

 Yes.
 A real physical math keyboard exists.

-Instead of opening symbol menus or copying characters from somewhere else, you can type them directly from the keyboard through the printed shortcut layers.
+Instead of opening symbol menus or copying characters from somewhere else, you can type them directly from the keyboard through the printed symbol layers.

 What it is